INTxK/.github/profile/README.md

 # Welcome to INTxK

-Welcome to INTxK, an initiative by Muhammad Mustafa Monowar, designed to support graduates and early-career professionals navigating the complexities of personal and professional growth.
+INTxK is an initiative by Muhammad Mustafa Monowar designed to support graduates and early-career professionals navigating the complexities of personal and professional growth.

 INTxK offers training sessions focusing on Organisation, Execution, and Problem-Solving catered towards Early-Career Professionals.
 It also runs workshops on Psychological Integrity, Learning, and Communication for new graduates.